Get

 Cute little puppy dog sitting in a shopping cart

-If you’re out and about with your dog and have to run by Sam’s Club, you may be wondering if you’re allowed to bring them into the store rather than leaving them in the car, especially if it’s a hot day.
+If you’re out and about with your dog and have to run by the store, you may be wondering if Sam’s Club allows dogs and what their pet policy is, as it can be easier to bring them into the store rather than leaving them in the car, especially if it’s a hot day.
 Unfortunately, since they sell food items, Sam’s Club does not allow dogs to come into their stores with their owners unless the dog is a service dog.
 Let’s discuss the pet policy of Sam’s Club.

 Sam’s Club doesn’t allow dogs because it is a violation of the FDA’s health and safety policy, which prohibits dogs from places in which food is sold and prepared.
 But it isn’t just Sam’s Club that doesn’t allow dogs.
 Most grocery stores and restaurants don’t allow dogs into the establishment because areas in which food is prepared and sold have to maintain a certain level of cleanliness, and dogs pose a sanitation risk.
 Plus, some areas have state and local laws that prohibit dogs in certain establishments, including grocery stores, as well, so it’s easier for Sam’s Club to just prohibit dogs altogether.